MaddyWikstrom/bobbytherabbit/SHOPIFY_STOREFRONT_CHECKOUT.md

 This document explains how the Shopify Storefront API checkout has been integrated with your existing cart system.

+> **IMPORTANT UPDATE:** For a more reliable implementation that works without Netlify functions, see the `direct-storefront-checkout.html` example.
+This demonstrates client-side integration that works consistently in all environments.

 ## Overview

 The integration preserves your existing cart functionality while adding Shopify's Storefront API checkout capabilities.
 This allows you to: